Digital Media Cinema Production (DCPR)

 Offers a workshop format class structure.
 Offers opportunities to apply and hone skills in the foundational building blocks of digital cinema direction; directing the camera, directing actors, and creating mood and tone.
 Addresses problem-solving issues related to the director's development, pre-production, and production process.
 Includes developing, rehearsing, shooting, and editing narrative short films or directorial concept pieces for presentation and critique.

-Course fee of $13 for software and plug-ins applies.
+Course lecture fee of $60 for equipment applies.

 Software fee of $15 applies.